bitbrain/godot-gamejam/README.md

 # 🍻 Collaboration

 Feel free to raise a pull request or suggest any changes or improvements you would like to see!

+> 🐱‍💻 **PLEASE NOTE:** this project is a template and any contribution should only introduce/extend features that are template related.
+If something can be its own addon (e.g. movement controller or specific 2D/3D stuff) it probably should be its own (separate) addon.